OldJobobo/omarchy-batman-theme/README.md

 </table>

 ## Notes
-- Hyprland rules enforce full opacity on active windows and slight dimming on inactive ones; adjust `windowrule` lines if you want different defaults.
 - Waybar styling is derived from HANCORE-Linux's Waybar themes collection and adjusted to match the Batman palette.